Eolian is one of the most successful energy investors in the U.S. We’ve funded the development of 26 GW of operating generating capacity.

 Since 2005, Eolian has been an innovative investor in energy projects, including the invention of the renewable energy royalty structure that has now become an industry standard.
 In contrast to many firms that raise capital with short-term buy and sell strategies, Eolian and its partners have long-term views of 30+ years.
 This allows for a unique perspective on energy investing and an alignment with the long-term generation planning perspective of utilities, independent power producers and power market operators.

-READ MORE AT CPS ENERGY
+READ MORE AT THE WASHINGTON POST

 'Football fields' of batteries have helped Texas's grid when electricity demand is highest